petkaantonov/bluebird/docs/docs/working-with-callbacks.md

 });
 ```

-Here is another example with an API that lets us know when when a connection is ready.
+Here is another example with an API that lets us know when a connection is ready.
 The attempt here is imperfect and we'll describe why soon:

 ```js
 function connect() {